 Rotate Per Minute – RPM

-As Mechanical or Classical disks are spun with a rotator this will be related with the performance of the disk.
+As Mechanical or Classical disks are spun with a rotator this will be related to the performance of the disk.
 Higher spin speeds mean higher performance.
 Spin speed is named as Rotate Per Minute.
 This means how many times a plate will rotate in a minute.
 This is called simply RPM.
 There are following RPM values for disks.

-- 5900 is a special RPM
+- 5900 is a special RPM.

-- 10000 RPM is generally used in enterprise hard disk drives like servers
+- 10000 RPM is generally used in enterprise hard disk drives like servers.

-- 15000 RPM is a high-end enterprise disk drive
+- 15000 RPM is a high-end enterprise disk drive.

 Solid State Disk